Advertiser Disclosure

 Awards are available up to 355 days before departure, and there are no award holds or waitlists.
 With British Airways, you can access awards 25 days before American Airlines members can!

-Log in to My Executive Club and search using Book with Avios.
+Log in to My Executive Club and search using Book a flight with Avios.

-When the search screen says You can break your journey with stopovers, select, No, I want to continue without stopovers.
+If the search screen says You can break your journey with stopovers, select No, I want to continue without stopovers.

 This will search partner flights in addition to British Airways flights.

-When searching British Airways rewards flights, opt for no stopover unless you want to visit London.
+When searching British Airways reward flights, opt for no stopover unless you want to visit London.
 Image Credit: British Airways

-Flights may not display on British Airways’ website for various reasons:
+Flights may not be displayed on British Airways’ website for various reasons:

 • Route unavailable means the website is not programmed for that route